woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Free mini-extension for WooCommerce Product Bundles that allows you to map Bundles to variations.
-Once a Product Bundle has been mapped to a variation, customers who click the add-to-cart button after choosing the variation's attributes will find the mapped Bundle in their cart, instead of the selected variation.
+Once a Product Bundle has been mapped to a variation, customers can choose variation attributes and then click the add-to-cart button to add the mapped Bundle to their cart.

 == Description ==